 Healthy soil equals healthy plants, which is true also for cabbage.
 A healthy plant will also be more resistant to the many critters that just love cabbage.

 Caterpillars love cabbage too.
 I find planting early is the best prevention.
-If the head has not formed till the end of July, there will be too many caterpillars to allow a good cabbage to form.
-Caterpillars can destroy a cabbage plant completely, still …
+If the head has not formed till the end of July, there will be too many caterpillars to allow an excellent cabbage to form.
+Caterpillars can destroy a cabbage plant completely.

-Instead, use a protection net.
-It can be a special insect netting, or any netting even from your local dollar store, or Ikea net curtains.
-Important is the size of the holes in the netting.
-The finer mesh will protect you from more insects.
+Hail protection netting works great for keeping cabbage butterflies (and Hail damage out).
+You can also use insect netting, or any netting if hail protection is not needed.
+Even Ikea net curtains give some protection but are not as durable.
+A finer mesh will protect you from more insects.
 Plants can be covered individually or a whole bed can be covered with protective netting.

 Harvesting cabbage